tankf33der/pil21-tests/ISSUE.md

+Requirements to this file and repo are:
-Raw list of appended found and not fixed yet issue(s), should be empty.
+* Raw list of appended found and not fixed yet issue(s), file should be empty
+* find . -name "*.l" | xargs grep -ci "xxx" - should returns all zeroes

 ```
 # hang, looks like the same issue or very close
 : (test '((1)) '((1)))